unocss/unocss/README.md

 ## Configurations

 UnoCSS is an atomic-CSS engine instead of a framework.
 Everything is designed with flexibility and performance in mind.
-In UnoCSS, there are no core utilities, all functionalities are provided via presets.
+In UnoCSS, there are no core utilities; all functionalities are provided via presets.

 By default, UnoCSS applies [the default preset](./packages/preset-uno).
 Which provides a common superset of the popular utilities-first framework, including Tailwind CSS, Windi CSS, Bootstrap, Tachyons, etc.